cwolk1992/PopularIndieRock/README.md

 - Found that the top 25% of songs had a value of 56 or up.
 - Created a new column called popularity_class to categorize this categorical data.
 - This became my target variable
+- There was only a minor class imbalance.
+810 unpopular values, 302 popular values.

 ## Feature Exploration
 ### Feature Importance